 Some Renders fail and delaminate soon after being applied

 The failure of most renders can be attributed to a few main flaws.

 Listed below but in no main order are some common defects and mistakes that will cause cracks and the premature failure of render

-The render mix.
+The mortar mix.

 Using a made on-site mix of unknown ingredients what we call “bucket chemistry render mixes”

 Incorrect use or overuse of admixtures such as latex SBR, PVA, waterproofer, accelerant/ frost proofers, plasticisers (some builder even recommend adding washing up liquid to render mixes)